Second year of the plague

 Another radical immersion in the pain of being alive is constituted by “The crazy woman next door” (Transit), by Alda Merini, who by demolishing the myths of love, health and family, confirms that marginalization is also a social law and that poetry has been, historically (Blake, Hölderlin, Panero), one of the best administrators of that formidable capital that is madness.
 It is to another madness, to the collective, that Horst Küger appears in “The Wounded House” (Siruela), an almost legendary work in German literature of the second half of the twentieth century that investigates the million dollar question, the that so many novelists, historians and philosophers have been doing since the collapse of the Third Reich: how were indulgence with totalitarianism and the moral tepidity of a country possible, and to what sources should we turn to rescue several generations of Germans from unreason? and to verify the motives of a behavior that devastated a continent and supposed, for practical purposes, the cancellation of the efforts of Modernity and of the confidence in progress as a historical alibi?

-How not to praise, once again, the seduction of Jane Smiley, who has found a privileged space for her art in the scrutiny of heterosexual marriage and, by extension, the classical nuclear family, and who this year once again corroborates her talent with “The best will” (Sixth Floor), a masterpiece when it comes to addressing the ideological (class, race, belief), psychological (guilt, shame, revenge) and emotional (love, compassion, solidarity) mechanisms that interweave our little lives.
+How not to praise, once once more, the seduction of Jane Smiley, who has found a privileged space for her art in the scrutiny of heterosexual marriage and, by extension, the classical nuclear family, and who this year once once more corroborates her talent with “The best will” (Sixth Floor), a masterpiece when it comes to addressing the ideological (class, race, belief), psychological (guilt, shame, revenge) and emotional (love, compassion, solidarity) mechanisms that interweave our little lives.
 And to end with a breath of imagination, so necessary in these times of hospital statistics and contagion rates, it will be appropriate to read “The Prussian Bride” (Automatic), by Yuri Buida, an ideal work to delve into the writing of a a formidable author, worthy heir to that Gogol cloak from which Dostoevsky realized that all Russian literature came.

-I never knew about men
+I never knew regarding men

 Jacqueline Harpman Translation by Alicia Martorell